 Yes.
 An A-Frame house is arguably more energy-efficient than a typical timber frame home or log cabin, simply by design.
-From the beginning, the build doesn’t require as many building materials and consequently doesn’t produce as much waste throughout the construction process.
+From the beginning, the build doesn’t require as many building materials and consequently doesn’t produce as much waste throughout the construction process (especailly if working from a prefab kit).
 The entire home is a relatively eco-friendly choice, given that many modern A-Frame cabins and cabin kits have a smaller square footage (although, not quite tiny home size) built with sustainably-harvested timber that isn’t treated with harmful chemicals.

-However, it’s the architectural design that makes the A-Frame inherently energy-efficient on its own.
+However, it’s the architecture that makes the A-Frame inherently energy-efficient on its own.
 The three walls create tight seams so it’s naturally well-insulated, and since the heat rises it’s a cinch to keep bedrooms in the loft space warm, while the lower living area can stay heated with a wood-burning stove or fireplace and plenty of sunlight.
 As long as there aren’t major energy leaks and good ventilation, this structure doesn’t require much help.
-Consider adding solar panels, or putting on a metal roof on your A-Frame house to help deflect some of the sun’s rays and keep your interior cool without running electricity when it gets warm.
+Consider adding a solar panel system, or putting on a metal roof on your A-Frame house to help deflect some of the sun’s rays and keep your interior cool without running electricity when it gets warm.

 What is a Prefab House?

 Prefab is short for “prefabricated”, meaning either a whole structure or parts of the structure have been designed and manufactured offsite at a factory and then delivered to a building site.
 The term “prefabricated” can be used broadly to describe a method of construction and architecture that also encompasses similar types of prefabrications, including A-Frame houses, log cabins, tiny cabins, modular cabins, and often utilizes innovative building techniques and materials, like cross-laminated timber (CLT).